 - Mental impairment – loss of memory, reduced cognitive function

 Sleep Apnea Treatment Options

 This field of dentistry offers many advanced options to keep a positive airflow through your breathing passages and reduce health risks caused by sleep apnea.
-Dr. Beckwith and Dr. O’Brien will give you a comprehensive evaluation at your initial consultation.
-After a sleep study has been performed and it is determined you are suffering from sleep apnea, Dr. Beckwith and Dr. O’Brien can have a special orthotic appliance created that is designed to keep your airway open for normal breathing throughout the night and a restful night’s sleep.
+Our dentists will give you a comprehensive evaluation at your initial consultation.
+After a sleep study has been performed and it is determined you are suffering from sleep apnea, a special orthotic appliance can be created that is designed to keep your airway open for normal breathing throughout the night and a restful night’s sleep.
 Cornerstone Dental works with accredited laboratories that are respected throughout the dental field for crafting the most precise, comfortable, and naturally-fitting orthotic appliances possible.
 These oral appliances can help you reduce snoring, improve your breathing, and reduce many risks to your health that can be caused by sleep apnea.

 Contact Cornerstone Dental for More Information